Ian Cawsey: Personal life

-He is a musician and has performed in local bands such as Mandrake, Sneaky Feet, Brix & Chinese Whispers and he sings and plays bass guitar in the rock group MP4, which is composed of four MPs, Cawsey, Peter Wishart MP, Greg Knight MP and Kevin Brennan MP.
+He is a musician and has performed in local bands such as Mandrake, Sneaky Feet, Brix & Chinese Whispers and he sings and plays bass guitar in the rock group MP4, which is composed of four MPs, Cawsey, Peter Wishart MP, Greg Knight and Kevin Brennan.

 He played from 1990 to 1997 in a well known local 60s covers band, The Moggies, the band reformed in 2011 and have established a popular local following once more.

-In late 1997 he was treated successfully for cancer.
+He was treated successfully for cancer.
+He had collapsed at home in March 1998, being taken to Scunthorpe General Hospital, with Hodgkin lymphoma.
+A six month cancer treatment began on Wednesday 22 April 1998, whereby he lost his hair.
+After a liver biopsy in September 1998, he suffered internal bleeding.

 Since leaving parliament he has worked for the World Society for the Protection of Animals, firstly on their successful UK campaign to stop a large mega-dairy being built in Nocton, Lincolnshire, he was briefly their Chief of Staff running the Office of the Chief Executive before being promoted to be their Director of Policy & External Affairs in 2012.

 He is a Winterton Town Councillor and an after dinner speaker.
 He is the Secretary of the Jerry Green Dog Rescue Trust and a member of the Winterton & District Lions (President 2011–2013).